-1. Select the Enable cluster network troubleshooting server check box to enable the server component.
+1. Select Maintenance > Troubleshooting > Cluster > Network Connectivity and Enable cluster network troubleshooting server check box to enable the server component.

-Figure 454: Troubleshooting using Network Connectivity
+Figure 455: Troubleshooting using Network Connectivity

-- 2. Click Save Changes.

-- On another machine, select Maintenance > Troubleshooting > Cluster > Network Connectivity.

-Perform one of the following steps:

-- O Select a node from the list.

-- Enter the IP address of the server node.

-- 4. Click Go to begin troubleshooting the machine on which the server component is running.

-- 5. Click the Details link below the fields to view the results.
+- 2. Click Save Changes. - 3.
+On another machine, select Maintenance > Troubleshooting > Cluster > Network Connectivity.
+Perform one of the following steps: - O Select a node from the list. - O Enter the IP address of the server node. - 4.
+Click Go to begin troubleshooting the machine on which the server component is running. - 5.
+Click the Details link below the fields to view the results.